analysiscenter/batchflow/batchflow/models/validator/README.md

 Validator is an instrument to unify the process of model training and validation.
 There are two main reasons to wrap your model using classes from `Validator` submodule:
-- make the structure of the model lifecycle clear
+- make the structure of the model lifecycle clear,
-- provide API to automized model training and validation
+- provide API to automized model training and validation.

 All you need is:

 * define `model_api.py` file with model inherited from `ModelAPI`,
-* configure it by `validator.yaml` file i the same folder,
+* configure it by `validator.yaml` file in the same folder,
-* from that folder execute the following code:
+* execute the following code from the same folder:
 ```python
 from batchflow.models.validator import Validator